 My entire legal career has focused on civil litigation, which means resolving primarily money damages suits either through negotiation, trial or arbitration.
 I spent the first 7-8 years primarily representing plaintiffs in personal injury, worker’s compensation, social security disability, and consumer violation claims, learning medical-legal issues and how to develop case evidence into a compelling story.
 I estimate I’ve resolved over 1000 civil disputes, including hundreds of residential and commercial construction disputes, through a combination of negotiation, trial, and arbitration.
 While I have handled a wide range of cases over my career, I have developed a passion for helping people and businesses resolve construction project disputes and building damage claims.
 This is where I have the most experience, both as a construction and consumer law attorney, and a contractor and construction manager.

-In addition to representing clients I’ve taught Construction Law and Contracting in Bowling Green State University’s accredited Construction Management program, and I’ve personally served as an Arbitrator on over 120 cases involving construction and consumer claims, lemon law claims, and financial industry regulation claims.
+In addition to representing clients I’ve taught Construction Law and Contracting in Bowling Green State University’s accredited Construction Management program, and I’ve personally served as an Arbitrator on over 120 cases involving construction and consumer claims, and financial industry regulation claims.
 I’ve also lectured on “Best Practices” for handling property damage insurance claims to the Ohio State Bar Association and the Toledo Professional Remodeler’s Organization about Ohio’s consumer protection and mechanic’s lien statutes.
 Finally, I serve as a Director on the Better Business Bureau of Northwest Ohio and Southeast Michigan’s Board of Directors, and have served as the Chair of the Toledo Bar Association’s Building Committee since 2014.

 When I’m not practicing law, being an Arbitrator or serving in these posts, I like to spend time with my 3 sons and play violin in the Sylvania Community Orchestra.